-Pompeo discourages speculation on Kansas senate race, but leaves door open a bit
+Pompeo discourages speculation on Kansas Senate race, but leaves door open a bit

 Secretary of State Mike Pompeo came close to shutting the door Wednesday on a possible U.S. Senate race, but left it open a crack.

-Pompeo a former Kansas Republican Congressman said his “singular focus” was on his current post and that he plans to serve as long as President Donald Trump wants.
+Pompeo, a former Kansas Republican Congressman, did not explicitly rule out a run, but said his “singular focus” was on his current post and that he plans to serve as long as President Donald Trump wants.

 “I have a very full plate as secretary of state and I intend to keep doing this so long as President Trump will commit to it,” Pompeo told Fox News during an interview.